herringbonedev/Herringbone/README.md

 ## Getting Started

 1. Familiarize yourself with the **Concepts** documentation to understand the principles of Herringbone.
-2. Review the **Installation Guide** to deploy Herringbone on Kubernetes or in containers.
-3. Explore the available **Units** and decide which elements fit your use case.
+2. Explore the available **Units** and decide which elements fit your use case.
-4. Enable or disable elements as needed to tailor the solution to your environment.
+3. Enable or disable elements as needed to tailor the solution to your environment.

-## Example

-A simple deployment of the Detection Engine Unit might look like this:

-- **Ruleset** manages detection rules.
-- **Detector** applies those rules to incoming logs.
-- Together they form a complete detection system, but you could also run only the Detector or Ruleset independently.

 ## Contributing

 Contributions are welcome.
-Please review the **Contributing Guide** before submitting issues or pull requests.
+Please review the **CONTRIBUTING.md** before submitting issues or pull requests.
 Code reviews are required before merging into the main branch to maintain quality and consistency.

 ## License